rohberg/volto-searchkit-block/README.md

 ## Getting started

-Your have ElasticSearch up and running with Plone.
+You have ElasticSearch up and running with Plone.

 * Your ElasticSearch Server is available on 'myelasticsearch.acme.org'
 * Your Index is 'esploneindex'